WatchmeDoc/CS577-Machine-Learning/README.md

 $ poetry install
 ```

 Note: WSL uses a different conda than Windows.
-This is not a problem in general but when using an IDE, you need to somehow index PyCharm to that conda environment.
+This is not a problem in general but when using an IDE, you need to somehow index the IDE to that conda environment.

-In PyCharm you can do that:
-In your project in Pycharm.
+Example, in your project in Pycharm:

 * Choose File, Setting, Project, Python Interpreter, Add
 * Choose WSL on the left.
 Linux = your Ubuntu